camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ### 7.3.
 API Versions Throughout the Release Process

-In preparation for its public release, an API will go through various intermediate versions indicated by version extensions: alpha and release-candidate.
+A given API will go through various intermediate and public versions during its life cycle:
+* intermediate versions are created during API version development, indicated by alpha and release-candidate version extensions
+* various public versions may be created due to updates to a published API

-Overall, an API can have any of the following versions:
+Overall, during its life cycle, an API can have any of the following versions:

 * work-in-progress (`wip`) API versions used during the development of an API before the first pre-release or in between pre-releases.
 Such API versions cannot be released and are not usable by API consumers.
 * alpha (`x.y.z-alpha.m`) API versions (with extensions) for CAMARA internal API rapid development purposes